brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-30-steve-ballmers-re-imagining-microsoft-giving-microsoft-a-long-overdue-makeover.md

----
-layout: post
-title: Steve Ballmer's Re-imagining Microsoft giving Microsoft a long-overdue Makeover
+# Steve Ballmer's Re-imagining Microsoft giving Microsoft a long-overdue Makeover
----

 Has hell indeed frozen-over?
 Quite possibly because Microsoft is giving itself a serious overhaul -- get this -- in response to market forces.